TheE7Player/SteamCMDLauncher/README.md

 Any help will be greatful - big idea is to make it avaiable to Linux as well! (.Net Core WPF)

+To learn how to use the program, view the tutorial from [here](https://github.com/TheE7Player/SteamCMDLauncher/wiki/Tutorial).

 Specs:
 - .Net Core 3.1
 - WPF